sicked-tiger/PTCGPB-Solo/README.md

 Step 5: Windows settings
 - **Change scale to 125% in your windows settings.** > Press windows key > Type "display settings" > Look for the scale setting and change it to 125% for all your monitors.
+  - Scale 100% available for some languages.
+Select the corresponding setting in the languages section.
 - all windows color filters off
 - HDR off